Scaling Limits of Random Walks, Harmonic Profiles, and Stationary Non-Equilibrium States in Lipschitz Domains: Proof of Theorem

 In view of \eqref{eq:decomposition-flu}--\eqref{eq:l2-bounds-flu2} and the stationarity of $\nu^\eps_\stat$, our main goal becomes that of selecting suitable $\ttseq{\tau_\eps}_\eps$ and $\ttseq{f_\eps}_\eps$ so to: \begin{itemize} \item establish, for every fixed $T\in \R^+$, a limit theorem for $\ttseq{\cW^\eps_{T,T}}_\eps$; \item ensure that the contributions coming from the first term in the right-hand side of \eqref{eq:decomposition-flu} vanish letting~$T\to \infty$. \end{itemize}

 As for the first step, exploiting the fact that~$\tseq{\cW^\eps_{t,T}}_\eps$ is a martingale, the Martingale Central Limit Theorem as in, e.g.,~\cite[Thm.\ 7.1.4(b), p.~339]{ethier_kurtz_1986_Markov} applies to our case: the condition in~\cite[Eqn.~(1.16), p.~340]{ethier_kurtz_1986_Markov} holds true since the predictable quadratic variations are $\P^\eps_{\nu^\eps_\stat}$-a.s.\ continuous, while the one in~\cite[Eqn.~(1.17), p.~340]{ethier_kurtz_1986_Markov} because~$f\in \cC^\bd$ is bounded and since the particle systems register at most one-particle jump at a time.
-Thus, the convergence of~$\cW^\eps_{T,T}$ reduces to a weak law of large numbers $\cA^\eps_{t,T}\to a(t)$, for all $t\in [0,T]$ and for some continuous function $a=a_T:[0,T]\to \R^+$, $a(0)=0$.
-The precise statement and proof of the latter claim --- a specific instance of a Boltzmann--Gibbs principle --- is the content of \S\ref{sec:proof-boltzmann-gibbs}.
-Before that, we present an auxiliary result in \S\ref{sec:hk-conv}.
+Thus, the convergence of~$\cW^\eps_{T,T}$ reduces to a weak law of large numbers for $\cA^\eps_{t,T}$: for some continuous function $a=a_T:[0,T]\to \R^+$, $a(0)=0$, The proof of the latter claim --- a specific instance of a Boltzmann--Gibbs principle --- is the content of the next section.